2012 Ride: No. 34 Front Row Motorsports Ford

 2012 Crew Chief: Jay Guy

-*High Point:* A last-lap top 5 at Talladega is nothing to sneeze at, even as Tony Stewart is sailing skyward over 20 cars.
+High Point: A last-lap top five at Talladega is nothing to sneeze at, even as Tony Stewart is sailing skyward over 20 cars.
 You can’t put together a better plate package than a Roush Yates-powered anything in the Cup Series, and their record this year speaks for itself.
-Ragan, who was damaged in that October wreckfest but emerged with enough speed to finish fourth, continued to show strength at plate tracks this season; his lone win at the Cup level came at one (Daytona) in July, 2011.
+Ragan, who was damaged in that October wreckfest but emerged with enough speed to finish fourth, continued to show strength at plate tracks this season; his lone win at the Cup level came at Daytona in July 2011.

-*Summary:* The Front Row Motorsports team is a result of the top 35 rule in the Cup Series, guaranteeing those spots to owners who compete each week as well as a testament to the difficulty of building a Cup team from scratch these days.
-While FRM may use the same Blue Oval chassis, on paper as Carl Edwards or The King, there is still an absence of resources and technology sharing for this tandem effort.
-Stewart-Haas Racing, it is most certainly not.
+Summary: The Front Row Motorsports team is a result of the Top-35 rule in the Cup Series, guaranteeing spots to owners who compete each week as well as a testament to the difficulty of building a Cup team from scratch these days.
+While FRM may use the same Blue Oval chassis on paper as Carl Edwards or The King, there is still an absence of resources and technology sharing for this tandem effort.
+Stewart-Haas Racing it is most certainly not.

-*2013 Outlook:* The new Gen6 car will debut next year and Front Row Motorsports will be a part of that.
+2013 Outlook: The new Gen-6 car will debut next year and FRM will be a part of that.
 No, not as much as, say Roger Penske’s teams will be, but expect some mule-work for the satellite, Roush Fenway-affiliated group.
-They’re not a start and park operation by definition, but outside of the plate tracks — or a strong showing at someplace very large and wide open — they will continue to play the role that they’re equipped for.
+They’re not a start-and-park operation by definition, but outside of the plate tracks – or a strong showing at someplace very large and wide open – they will continue to play the role that they’re equipped for.

-*Little Known David Ragan Fact:* Ragan owns a Ford dealership in Perry, Georgia – David Ragan Ford.
+Little Known David Ragan Fact: Ragan owns a Ford dealership in Perry, Ga. – David Ragan Ford.

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com